andro2ss/ts_portfolio_page/README.md

 ## General info

-Responsive author page made with MobileFirst in mind.
+Responsive page about author, made with MobileFirst in mind.
 There is a possibility to change between polish and english language on the page.
 All key elements come from the database placed on the server.

 ## Technologies